Johan Petter Norrlin: Life and education

 Norrlin graduated with a bachelor's and master's degree in philosophy in 1869 and a licentiate and doctorate in philosophy in 1879.
 This gave him the qualifications to become a docent.
 Norrlin was an associate professor at the University of Helsinki from 1879 to 1903.

 Norrlin was William Nylander's foremost student, and he became the first expert on Finnish lichens.
 He was primarily active as a lichen collector, plant geographer and Hieracium researcher.
 While travelling in different parts of Finland and Lapland, he discovered a large number of interesting or new species that would be formally described by Nylander.
 Together with Nylander, he published the exsiccata Herbarium lichenum Fenniae (1875–1882).
 Later on he published two exsiccatae with Hieracium and Pilosella species.
 The works Bidrag till sydöstra Tavastlands Flora and Flora Kareliae Onegensis I (1871) are examples of Finnish plant geography research in terms of plant topography.
 Norrlin was instrumental in developing the biogeographic divisions of East Fennoscandia.
 He showed that Aunus, Karelia and the Kola Peninsula belong to the Finnish natural science area (even though they are geographically in Russia), a conclusion that was later verified with geological surveys.
 He was named honorary member of the Societas pro Fauna et Flora Fennica in 1912.

+Norrlin died at the age of 74 in Helsinki in 1917.